-• Those who were fortunate enough to witness what Lenin did in those times of social upheavals, agreed that he was a born revolutionary.
-And indeed Lenin dedicated all his life to the attainment of the great humanitarian aim of freeing the working masses from social and national oppression.
-The road lay through a social revolution which he described as a profound, difficult and complex science, of which he himself was a great master.
+Those who were fortunate enough to witness what Lenin did in the times of social upheavals, agreed that he was a born revolutionary.
+Lenin dedicated all his life to the attainment of the great humanitarian aim of freeing the working masses from social and national oppression.
+The road lay through a social revolution which he described as a profound, difficult and complex science.
+And he himself was a great master of this science.
 He directed the revolutionary battles with extraordinary skill.
 Veteran Bolshevik V. A. Karpinsky wrote the following about Lenin as a revolutionary leader: "Unerringly determining the alignment of the class forces and the aims that each class sought, he foresaw developments, correctly charted party policy and tactics, boldly advanced new slogans, and even named the latest possible day on which the Party must mount the decisive action."
 The entire course of the Great October Socialist Revolution demonstrates that.

-As soon as he learned of the February bourgeois-democratic revolution in Russia, Lenin set about analysing it and charting the tasks of the working class and its party.
-In his "Letters from Afar" he formulated the basic principles of the party's new policy and advanced the task of striving for a triumphant socialist revolution.
+As soon as he learned of the February bourgeois-democratic revolution in Russia, Lenin set about charting the tasks of the working class and its party.
+In his Letters from Afar he formulated the basic principles of the party's new policy and advanced the task of striving for a triumphant socialist revolution.

 The February revolution brought about the extraordinary situation of dual power.
-In St. Petersburg, renamed Petrograd, and other cities, the masses, profiting by the experience of the first Russian revolution of 1905, established the Soviets as the organ of the revolutionary-democratic dictatorship of the proletariat in alliance with the peasantry.
-At the same time the bourgeois and landlord parties set up their provisional government as the organ of the dictatorship of the bourgeoisie.
-The revolution had roused to political activity tens of millions of people, mostly from petty-bourgeoisie and the working class.
-As a result, many of the Soviets, including the Petrograd Soviet, were dominated by the petty-bourgeois parties of the Mensheviks and the Socialist Revolutionaries, who did not believe that socialism could triumph in Russia, indeed did not want the revolution to go any further.
-They in effect made the Soviets hand over power to the bourgeois Provisional Government, which was later joined by representatives of the Mensheviks and Socialist Revolutionaries.
-The Socialist-Revolutionary Kerensky even became prime minister.
-But this did not alter the bourgeois character of this government which continued to pursue an anti-popular, imperialist policy.
+In St. Petersburg, renamed Petrograd, and other cities, the masses, profiting by the experience of the first Russian revolution of 1905, established the Soviets.
+On their part, the bourgeois and landlord parties set up their provisional government as the organ of the dictatorship of the bourgeoisie.
+The revolution had roused to political activity tens of millions of people, mostly from petty bourgeoisie vacillating between the bourgeoisie and the working class.
+As a result, many of the Soviets, including the Petrograd Soviet, were dominated by the petty-bourgeois parties of the Mensheviks and the Socialist Revolutionaries, who did not believe that socialism could triumph in Russia and did not want the revolution to go any further.
+They in effect made the Soviets yield full power to the bourgeois Provisional Government, which was later joined by representatives of the Mensheviks and Socialist Revolutionaries.
+The Socialist Revolutionary Kerensky even became prime minister.

+But this did not alter the bourgeois character of the government which continued to pursue an anti-popular, imperialist policy.

 What was the proletarian party to do in such a situation?
-Lenin furnished a brilliant, scientifically-founded answer, working out a concrete plan of action to accomplish a victorious socialist revolution.
+Lenin furnished a clear-cut, scientifically-founded answer, by working out a concrete plan of action to accomplish a victorious socialist revolution.

 Lenin returned from emigration to Russia on April 16, 1917.
 He was given a rousing welcome in Petrograd by thousands of workers and soldiers.
 At the railway station he made a brief speech which he concluded with these words: "Long live the socialist revolution!" thereby determining the further development of the revolution.

 On the evening of that same day he addressed party workers and explained his views on the obtaining situation.
 "One experienced an extraordinary feeling, which is hard to convey in words, on seeing Lenin, the founder of our party, so near at hand," recalled A. A. Andreyev, who was present at the meeting.
 "How many times had we Bolsheviks in the underground movement dreamed of seeing and hearing Lenin in person, and now, at last, this had come true."
 Everything that Lenin said was memorable, because it was "novel, unusual, fresh, interesting and inspiring...
 Wings seemed to sprout from our shoulders."